Sham Bookings & How to Avoid Them

 Why does the owner wait until the last minute to cancel?
 Because if the booking was pulled months in advance the guest would question the owner as to why they don’t schedule the repair work at a different time, or complete it before they are scheduled to arrive.
 The cancellation only works as an excuse to get the owner out of the booking with no questions asked if it happens at the last minute

-At least in the sham booking (unlike a scam) the guests don’t lose any money, as the owner will refund any money they have paid, so from that point of view it is better than being scammed! but the guests are still often left with a ruined holiday, or a sub-standard alternative because they didn’t have much choice for good accommodations at the last minute.
+At least in the sham booking (unlike a scam) the guests don’t lose any money, as the owner will refund any money they have paid,.
+From that point of view it is better than being scammed!
+But the guests are still often left with a ruined holiday, or a sub-standard alternative because they didn’t have much choice for good accommodations at the last minute.
+Often they have to book whatever they can get and unfortunately there are lots of sub-par accommodations in Florida.

 Sham bookings work for owners because (just like scam bookings) they prey on people’s desires to pay less for something than it is really worth.
 It’s a very powerful motivator; just look at how shoppers react to Boxing Day or Black Friday shopping deals.
 And it blinds buyers to situations which can ultimately cost them.